How to Build a Cybersecurity Incident Response Plan

 Define roles and responsibilities for incident response.
 Your IR team typically includes:

-• Technical Lead — Coordinates technical investigation and remediation
+• Technical Lead — Coordinates technical investigation and remediation activities

-• Communications Lead — Manages internal and external communications
+• Communications Lead — Manages internal and external communications including media, clients, and regulators

-• External Forensics Retainer — Pre-engaged forensics firm
+• External Forensics Retainer — Pre-engaged forensics firm for major incidents

 Step 2: Define Incident Classification